Rapper Nelly arrested on rape accusation

 The rapper was taken into custody and booked at a jail facility in Des Moines, Washington.
 Police said the investigation is ongoing.

 TMZ first reported the arrest.
-Nelly's lawyer issued a statement to the website calling the allegations "completely fabricated."
+Nelly's lawyer issued a statement calling the allegations "completely fabricated."

+"Our initial investigation, clearly establishes the allegation is devoid of credibility and is motivated by greed and vindictiveness," the statement said.